Wilson boy waiting for kidney transplant loves to get cards

 His mom Rebecca says, "The other night he and I opened about 60 cards that he had received and we had so much fun."

-Harrison is a huge NC State Wolfpack fan, and just like any third grader, he loves Legos Harrison is in 3rd grade, Starbucks hot chocolate, and Chick-fil-A.
+Harrison is a huge NC State Wolfpack fan, and just like any third grader, he loves Legos, Starbucks hot chocolate, and Chick-fil-A.

 Rebecca says Harrison also loves looking after the babies in the hospital.